 What Is Overdraft Protection?

-• Overdraft protection can prevent declined transactions and overdraft fees.
+• Overdraft protection can prevent declined transactions and NSF fees.

 • You can use savings accounts, credit cards, or lines of credit for overdraft protection.